camomile-project/LREC2016/abstract.md

 ## Conclusions and perspectives

-Relying entirely on the CAMOMILE annotation platform, a team of two persons was able to manage a large scale multimedia technology benchmark (10 teams, 70 submissions, 30k shots) -- including the development of the submission management script, the leaderboard service and the whole annotation campaign.
+Relying entirely on the CAMOMILE annotation platform, a team of two people was able to manage a large scale multimedia technology benchmark (10 teams, 70 submissions, 30k shots) -- including the development of the submission management script, the leaderboard service and the whole annotation campaign.